Boans: History

 In 1901, Benjamin died and Harry assumed sole ownership.
-Harry purchased adjoining land that spanned the block between Wellington and Murray Streets, near Forrest Place.
-The business was restructured to become a limited company in 1912 and the name was changed to Boans Ltd. In the same year, the original buildings were demolished and rebuilt as a single building between Murray and Wellington Streets.
+Harry purchased adjoining land that spanned the block between Wellington and Murray streets, near Forrest Place.
+The business was restructured to become a limited company in 1912 as Boans Limited.
+In the same year, the original buildings were demolished and rebuilt as a single building between Wellington and Murray streets.

 Over time, the store became the largest private employer in Western Australia.

 In late 1929 Harry Boan handed control of the Boans store to his son Frank Boan who had been living in England with his mother since 1913.

 Like similar businesses, Boans had a mail order catalogue issued from the late 1930s that continued into the 1950s.

-The Boans department store in Wellington Street Perth was subject to a major fire in 1979, which closed the store for some weeks.
-The store reopened, prior to its closure in 1986 when it was sold to Coles Myer Ltd to make way for the new Forrest Chase Myer complex.
-This was later considered a bizarre coincidence, as the Boans department store in Morley was destroyed by fire in 1986.
-The Morley complex was later rebuilt, housing a Myer department store.
+The Boans department store in Wellington Street was subject to a major fire in 1979, which closed the store for some weeks.
+The store reopened, prior to its closure in 1986, after it was sold to Coles Myer to make way for Forrest Chase.

-East Perth furniture factory
+In January 1984, Myer launched a takeover offer.
+It was successful depite a counter offer from Parry Corporation.
+Myer sold the regional stores in Albany, Bunbury and Geraldton to Geoffrey Bingemann in a management buyout.
+Bingemann who was a director of Boans prior to the Myer acquisition.